SAP-samples/cloud-cap-samples-java/README.md

     Two mock users are defined for local development:
     - User: `user`, password: `user` to browse books
     - User: `admin`, password: `admin` to manage books and orders

+## Using IntelliJ Idea (Community and Ultimate)

+IntelliJ can handle the project more or less out-of-the-box.
+Since some of the event handlers in the project rely on the code generated from the CDS model the build path of the project (module) needs to be extended with the folder containing the generated code.
+In order to add the generated code you need to add the 'gen' folder to the build path:

+* Open the project settings
+* Navigate to the 'modules' section
+* Select the srv/src/gen folder and mark it as 'sources'.
+* Save and leave the project settings
+* Trigger a rebuild

+After the generated code is considered by IntelliJ's build the application can be handled just as any other Spring Boot application in IntelliJ.

 ## Database Setup and Spring Profiles